 Of course the internet baseball community hates Barry Bonds.
-Despite being clearly one of baseball’s greatest players, his career will always be overshadowed by his presence as Mr. BALCO, as the center of the steroids scandal which loomed over baseball for much of the lsat decade.
-Not only that, but he had a tendeny to come off as short and angry with the media.
+Despite being clearly one of baseball’s greatest players, his career will always be overshadowed by his presence as Mr. BALCO, as the center of the steroids scandal which loomed over baseball for much of the last decade.
+Not only that, but he had a tendency to come off as short and angry with the media.
 A combination of cheating and nastiness hardly endears people to your cause.

 But, naturally, I am not fully satisfied with anything until I can quantify it.
 Luckily, the Baseball-Reference Elo player rater exists.
 With the help of the users of Baseball-Reference, who have cast over one million votes rating players, we can see just how the internet baseball community (at least, that rather large part that uses Baseball-Reference) view players.
 Voters are welcome to use objective criteria from WAR to batting average, and obviously nothing is preventing them from hitting one player’s button if they simply like that player better.
 To me, finding a subjective measure of the opinions of greatness to put next to our objective measures is incredibly interesting.